JaleelSavoy/Machine-Learning-and-Data-Science-Portfolio/README.md

+# Machine Learning and Data Science Portfolio
-# Machine-Learning-and-Data-Science-Portfolio by Jaleel Walter Henry Savoy
+### by Jaleel Walter Henry Savoy
 A place to describe and link to some personal, individual projects across various repositories.

 ## Deep Learning Practice Projects